Certificate Programs Encompassing the Full Scope of Oral and Maxillofacial Surgery

 Additional Educational Training and Exposure

-Residents obtain exposure to all three Fellowship areas of Oral and Maxillofacial Surgery during their training program due to the unique training of the faculty members of the Department.
-This includes Cleft and Craniofacial Surgery, Head and Neck Oncologic and Microvascular Reconstructive Surgery, and Facial Aesthetic Surgery.
+Residents obtain various degrees of exposure to all three Fellowship areas of Oral and Maxillofacial Surgery during their training program due to the unique training of the faculty members of the Department as well as elective opportunities.
+This includes Head and Neck Oncologic and Microvascular Reconstructive Surgery, Cleft and Craniofacial Surgery, and Facial Aesthetic Surgery.
 These clinical experiences will allow the residents to determine whether they may have an interest in pursuing Fellowship training following the residency program.

 During his or her residency, each resident is expected to prepare and submit at least one paper to a peer-reviewed journal for publication.
 This paper may be the result of laboratory or clinical research, and each resident is encouraged to formulate and implement an original project beginning in their first year of training.
 However, significant involvement in established faculty research may satisfy this requirement.
 At the minimum, an abstract must be submitted to the American Association of Oral and Maxillofacial Surgeons (AAOMS) for presentation by each resident during their senior year of training.
 In addition, local and regional meeting presentations are encouraged and supported.